DynamonAI/LLMsEasyFinetune/README.md

 # Alpaca Finetuning

-This repo is an unofficial implementation for Stanford's Alpaca models that support full-parameter finetune, LoRA and QLoRA, based on [standford_alpaca](https://github.com/tatsu-lab/stanford_alpaca), [alpaca-lora](https://github.com/tloen/alpaca-lora).
+This repo is an unofficial implementation for Stanford's Alpaca models that support full-parameter finetune, LoRA and QLoRA, based on [standford_alpaca](https://github.com/tatsu-lab/stanford_alpaca) and [alpaca-lora](https://github.com/tloen/alpaca-lora).

 ## Overview
 For more information about Alpaca amd LLaMA, please read the original documents.